premisedata/slack-approval/README.md

       * The value for `provision_class` should be the name of your provision class with spaces

         ie. class `ProvisionLBEndpoint` -> `"provision_class": "Provision LB Endpoint"`
   * Optionally, you can add `approvers_channel` and `requesters_channel` fields in your request to specify the approvers and requesters channels respectively.
+    * If added, add environment variables with the same values.
-If not provided, the function will look for APPROVERS_CHANNEL and REQUESTERS_CHANNEL environment variables by default.
+    * If not provided, the function will look for APPROVERS_CHANNEL and REQUESTERS_CHANNEL environment variables by default.

 Example:
 ``` bash